-If you’ve ever wondered "What's the difference between WordPress and HubSpot", this blog post is here to answer all your questions and break down key differences and features between HubSpot and WordPress.
+If you’ve ever wondered "What's the difference between WordPress, HubSpot and Squarespace", this blog post is here to answer all your questions and break down key differences and features between each CMS.

-WordPress: WordPress is a Content Management System (CMS) that started out as a blogging platform and has grown to become one of the most popular online publishing platforms.
-Today, over 26% of websites worldwide are powered by WordPress.
+WordPress is a Content Management System (CMS) that started out as a blogging platform and has grown to become one of the most popular online publishing platforms.
 The key benefits of WordPress include cost-effective pricing, a wide array of resources and tons of plugins that integrate with marketing and business software.

-HubSpot: To compare, HubSpot is a marketing automation platform with a CMS built-in.
+To compare, HubSpot is a marketing automation platform with a CMS built-in.
 With HubSpot, you can have your website, blog, landing pages, email marketing, CRM, marketing automation, social media and analytics all housed in one location.
+You can use the drag and drop editor to easily build web pages and emails.

 HubSpot is a great platform for companies with a content marketing strategy in place.
 For companies who are just starting out in digital marketing and don’t have content built up, HubSpot may be too costly and advanced for your specific needs.